thatcherfreeman/utility-dctls/README.md

 **Couple XY**: If checked, just use the same $k_{1x}, k_{2x}$ for both $x_u$ and $y_u$ calculations, keeping the lens distortion spherical.

 ---
+### Linear Contrast DCTL
+Applies a power function to the RGB channels, keeping 0.18 unchanged.
+This DCTL expects a scene linear image.

+#### How it works
+The DCTL works in three steps:
+1. Apply gain to shift Middle gray to 1.0
+2. Raise the code values to the power of `Neutral Gamma * Color Gamma` if Ungroup RGB is checked, otherwise `Neutral Gamma`
+3. Revert the gain done in step 1 (divide by that scaling rather than multiply)

+#### DCTL Parameters
+**Neutral Gamma**: Gamma applied to all channels

+**Red Gamma**: Gamma to be applied only to the Red Channel

+**Green Gamma**: Gamma to be applied only to the Green Channel

+**Blue Gamma**: Gamma to be applied only to the Blue Channel

+**Mid Gray**: Specifies the middle gray code value that is preserved.

+---